agenticbuddy/codex/docs/session-restore.md

 - Appendix: Session Record Schema (Rust JSONL)
 - File layout:
   - Line 1: Header JSON (metadata).
 Required: `timestamp` (ISO 8601).
 Common optional fields: `id` (UUID), `instructions` (seed text), `git` (commit/branch/repository), `model`/`version` when available.
+  - Additional header fields persisted to aid restore parity: `reasoning_effort`, `reasoning_summary`, and `sandbox_policy` (all optional, recorded when known).
   - Subsequent lines: either `{"record_type":"state", ...}` entries (e.g., `provider_resume_token` when known) or response items (e.g., `message`, `function_call`, `function_call_output`, `reasoning`).
 - Contract:
   - Each line is an independent JSON object (append‑only).
 Unknown fields are ignored; missing fields are treated as absent.
 State lines may appear without a resume token; parsers should ignore state lines they don’t recognize.

+### CLI behavior on config drift

+- When restoring from a rollout file via CLI flags, if the current configuration (model, reasoning_effort, reasoning_summary, sandbox_policy) differs from what is recorded in the session header, the CLI exits with an error unless one of the following is specified:
+  - `--apply-session-settings`: apply the session settings from the header and continue.
+  - `--keep-current-config`: keep the current config and continue.

+This makes the CLI behavior explicit and avoids silently changing environment assumptions.
+Interactive TUI flows continue to present an in‑UI confirmation instead of exiting.

+### Persisted approvals and MCP availability

+- State records now include optional `approved_commands` (commands granted for the session).
+When a session is restored, these are loaded to match original behavior.
+- MCP tools availability at restore time may differ from recording time.
+The TUI emits a warning only if tools recorded as available are missing at restore; otherwise it remains silent.

+### Optional CLI auto‑fallback to Experimental Restore

+- When using `--resume-experimental` with `--auto-fallback-exp-restore`, if the provider/server resume token is missing or invalid, the TUI automatically prepares an Experimental Restore plan from the rollout file and opens the restore overlay.
+If the environment variable `CODEX_TUI_EXPERIMENTAL_RESTORE_SEND=1` is set, the plan is sent immediately instead of requiring a confirmation.

+## Appendix: Tests added